Preemie Crochet Challenge 2020

 Hannah over at HanJan Crochet donated this sweet beanie pattern – and it comes in sizes from preemie to adult!
 Yes, this is another one you can make for the whole family!
-The basketweave stitch is quite simple once you get the hang of it so if you have never tried it before go for it!
+The basketweave stitch is quite simple once you get the hang of it, so if you have never tried it before, go for it!
 Get the pattern info and links here.

 Tiny Puff Beanie by Strings and Cuddles

-This is a reversible hat pattern which is suitable for a confident beginner.
-I just love the texture of the puff stitches on the outside of this one (the grey version).
+This is a reversible hat pattern that is suitable for a confident beginner.
+I love the texture of the puff stitches on the outside of this one (the grey version).
 What about you?
 But it’s cool that you can get two different looks with the same pattern.
-It is worked in rounds in back loop only and uses a single crochet puff stitch (instructions on how to do this stitch are in the pattern!).
+It is worked in rounds in the back loop only and uses a single crochet puff stitch (instructions on how to do this stitch are in the pattern!).
 You can find the pattern here.

 Paid patterns only